Code-Institute-Submissions/Zoten64-blackjack/README.md

 - Now go to settings and scroll down to "buildpacks"
 - Click "Add buildpacks"
 - Select the buildpack you want to use.
 I will use Node.js
-- See what buildpacks you have installed
+- You can now see what buildpacks are installed

 <details>
 <summary>Screenshots</summary>